Rasyidannas/ZTM-Devloping-LLM-App-With-LangChain/intro.md

 ## How Pipeline for Vector Databses

 Vector databses use a combination of different optimized algorithms that all participate in **Approximate Nearest Neighbor(ANN)** search

+# What is Pinecone Indexs?

+An index is the highest-level organizational unit of vector data in Piecone.
+It accepts and stores vectors, server queries over the vectors it contains, and does other vector operations over its contenes.

+**Kind of Pinecones Indexes**

+1. Serverless indexes: you don't configure or manage any compute or storage resources (they scale automatically).
+2. Pod-based indexes: you choose one or more preconfigured unit of hardware(pods).